 When analyzing the Los Alamos County Trail network by user type and trail type, it becomes clear that the system has more trails for hikers than bikers and skews towards more difficult trails with only 19% of bike trails and 39% of hiking trails ranked as easy.
+Trails ranked as hard might not be challenging for the entire length of the trail, but the presence of challenging sections means the entire trail is essentially inaccessible for individuals who are not able to complete the toughest portions.

 Trailheads Paved Parking Water Dog Pick-up Station Restroom

-East Park - Los Alamos Mesa Trail Х Х х
+East Park - Los Alamos Mesa Trail Х X х

 East Rd/Entrada Dr - Canyon Rim Trail Underpass Х х

 Kinnikinnik Park/Aquatics Center - Acid Canyon Х х

 Piedra Loop - Red Dot Trail

 48th St - Quemazon Trail

 Overlook Park - Blue Dot Trail Х

 San Ildefonso Roundabout - Bayo Canyon Trail

 Arizona/45th - Mitchell Trail Х

-Barranca Rd - Deer Trap Mesa х
+Barranca Rd - Deer Trap Mesa Х

-N. Mesa Park Rd - Kwage Mesa Trail Х
+N. Mesa Park Rd - Kwage Mesa Trail х